2014 United States gubernatorial elections: California

 Governor Jerry Brown sought re-election.
 He was elected to a third non-consecutive term with 53.1% of the vote in 2010, having previously served as governor from 1975 to 1983.

 State Assemblyman Tim Donnelly and former U.S. Treasury Department Official Neel Kashkari were running for the Republican nomination.
-Former Lieutenant Governor Abel Maldonado launched a campaign but then withdrew.
+Former lieutenant governor Abel Maldonado launched a campaign but then withdrew.
 With 19 percent of the vote Kashkari came in second after Governor Jerry Brown (54 percent) under California's new Nonpartisan blanket primary.

 Colorado

-Governor John Hickenlooper sought for re-election.
+Governor John Hickenlooper sought re-election.
 Hickenlooper was elected with 50.7% of the vote in 2010.

-State Senator Greg Brophy and Former Congressman Tom Tancredo are running for the Republican nomination.
-Colorado Secretary of State Scott Gessler is a potential Republican candidate.
+State Senator Greg Brophy, former congressman Tom Tancredo, Colorado secretary of state Scott Gessler, and former congressman Bob Beauprez all ran for the Republican nomination.
+Beauprez was the Republican nominee.

 Hickenlooper won re-election to a second term.

 Connecticut

 Governor Dan Malloy sought re-election.
 Malloy was elected with 49.51% of the vote in 2010.

-Former U.S. ambassador to Ireland and 2010 Republican gubernatorial candidate Tom Foley is challenging Malloy again after losing by less than 1% of the vote in 2010.
+Former U.S. ambassador to Ireland and 2010 Republican gubernatorial candidate Thomas C. Foley challenged Malloy again after losing by less than 1% of the vote in 2010.

 Malloy won re-election to a second term.

 Florida

 Governor Rick Scott was elected with 48.9% of the vote in 2010, defeating then-Chief Financial Officer of Florida Alex Sink by a margin of just over 1 percent.
-He announced his bid for a second term and is facing former Republican Governor turned Democrat Charlie Crist and Libertarian Adrian Wyllie.
+He announced his bid for a second term and faced former Republican governor turned Democrat Charlie Crist and Libertarian Adrian Wyllie.

-Democratic State Senator Nan Rich lost to Charlie Crist in the primary.
+Democratic state senator Nan Rich lost to Charlie Crist in the primary.

-Economist and 2010 Independent nominee for governor Farid Khavari is also running.
+Economist and 2010 Independent nominee for governor Farid Khavari also ran.

+Scott won re-election to a second term.

 Georgia

 Governor Nathan Deal sought re-election.
 Deal was elected with 53% of the vote in 2010.

-State School Superintendent John Barge and Mayor of Dalton David Pennington are running for the Republican nomination.
+State School Superintendent John Barge and Mayor of Dalton David Pennington also ran for the Republican nomination.

 State Senator Jason Carter, the grandson of former president and Governor Jimmy Carter, ran for the Democratic nomination.
-Connie Stokes, a former Georgia State Senator and DeKalb County Commissioner, was running for governor, but is now running for lieutenant governor.
+Connie Stokes, a former Georgia state senator and DeKalb County commissioner, was running for governor, but decided to run for lieutenant governor instead.
 Carter won the gubernatorial nomination.

 Deal won re-election to a second term.